-The Wangetti Trail will deliver an iconic international ecotourism experience with direct economic benefits to regional Queensland and local Traditional Owners, potentially attracting up to 28,000 local and international visitors annually.
+The Wangetti Trail aims to deliver an iconic international ecotourism experience with direct economic benefits to regional Queensland and local Traditional Owners, potentially attracting up to 28,000 local and international visitors annually.

-It is estimated that up to 9,000 walkers and 19,000 bikers will visit the Wangetti Trail and offer thousands of new overnight stays every year.
+It is estimated that thousands of walkers and mountain bike riders will visit the Wangetti Trail and offer thousands of new overnight stays every year.

 The Wangetti Trail will enhance conservation and protection of a cherished part of Tropical North Queensland and deliver environmental, social and economic benefits to local communities and to Queensland, including:

-- New funding sources to protect, present and maintain national parks and their cultural heritage
+- New funding sources to preserve, protect and present national parks and their cultural heritage

 - Better controls to limit damaging and uncontrolled activities within parks including feral animal management